ItishreeSahu6372/Indian_AQI_Insights_Dashboard/README.md

 ## Key Insights

-* AQI levels showed noticeable variation across different months and years.
-* Byrnihat and Delhi were among the most polluted cities in the dataset.
+* Byrnihat was the most polluted city with an average AQI of 243.69.
-* PM10 and PM2.5 were the most frequently reported pollutants.
+* PM10 was the most frequently reported pollutant, appearing in over 135,000 records.
-* Air quality varied significantly across different Indian states.
+* The average AQI across the dataset was 109.42.
+* AQI trends fluctuated considerably between 2022 and 2025.
+* Several states consistently recorded higher AQI levels than the national average.

 ## Dashboard Preview